Siegel-Lab/BioSmoother/Manual.md

 This command will ask you for your password.
 After entering it, the port forwarding is set up and you can launch Smoother on the client node.
 The command to launch Smoother is:

-    conda activate Smoother # activate the conda environment if necessary biosmoother serve my_index --port 5009
+    conda activate smoother # activate the conda environment if necessary biosmoother serve my_index --port 5009

 The command will print an url on your terminal.